developer-onizuka/HiveMetastore/README.md

 # Metastore in Apache Spark

 Hive provides with a SQL-compatible language on Hadoop using.
-But it is very difficult to understand even difference between Hive and Presto / Spark. <br>
+But it is very difficult to understand even difference between Hive and Presto / Spark.
 This repo explains how the Hive can preserves the processing result in storage.

 | |	Apache Hive |	Presto / Spark |